ThanosSpin/Monte-Carlo-Simulation/README.md

 # Monte Carlo (MC) Simulations for Volume Estimation

-The purpose of this repository is the use of MC Simulations for volume estimation.
-We focus on the shape of Sphere.
+The goal of this repository is the use of MC Simulations for volume estimation.
+I focus on the shape of Sphere.

-To begin with, we use MC in order to calculate the integral of a circle in two dimensions with radius R = 1.
+To begin with, I use MC in order to estimate the integral of a circle in two dimensions with radius R = 1.
-Then, we repeat the process for more dimensions.
+Then, I repeat the process for more dimensions (k = 1,.., k = 200).

-First, we calculate the integral in closed-form (on paper) and then, we simulate values from Uniform distribution, U ~ [0,1], based on the circle model x1^2 + x2^2 + ... + xk^2 <= 1, k - dimensions, for R = 1.
+First, I calculate the integral in closed-form (true volume) and then, I simulate values from Uniform distribution, U ~ [-1,1], based on the circle model x1^2 + x2^2 + ... + xk^2 <= 1, k - dimensions, for R = 1.

-In addition, we implement a corresponding process for MCMC (MCMC repository).
+In addition, I implement a corresponding process for MCMC (Markov Chain Monte Carlo Simulation).

+MCMC process will be uploaded in a separate repository.